 I understand that a lot of people don’t have a postcode to use to apply, in this case you really do just have to wait until you have one.

 Once you apply, if you join between September and July you will be applying for an ‘in-year placement’ meaning you apply for a space mid-year.

 *This all assumes that you’re moving your children who are already of school-going age when they arrive in the UK.
 If you arrive with babies or children under the age of 4 then you will join the system as per everyone else.

 Follow me on Instagram to see what we get up to, our new life in Yorkshire, UK.

 More useful information about schooling in the UK.

-The government website provides more information on the following topics related to your children and their education and I would strongly urge you to spend some time reading up on what the rules are.
+The government website provides more information on the following topics related to your children and their education and I strongly urge you to read up on the rules.
 Useful topics to read up on are: